taskforge/cli/docs/contributing/contributing_code.rst

 .. note::

-   For unix systems which have ``make`` installed you can perform the above commands with:
+   For Unix systems which have ``make`` installed you can perform the above commands with:

    .. code::